appfuzzer-study/appfuzzer-study/index.md

 ### Notes on using these fuzzing frameworks

 1. APE: The APE can only be used with API >= 20; You should create a AVD with API>=20;
-2. A3E: By default A3E starts a new AVD with serial 5554.
-Set the serial number of the AVD you want to use to 5554;
+2. A3E: By default A3E starts a new AVD with name `testAVD`.
+Set the name of the AVD you want to `testAVD`;